mucahitrtn/torchmil/docs/api/datasets/index.md

 These datasets are designed to be used with the models and utilities provided in the library.
 This list is constantly updated with new datasets and examples, feel free to contribute!

+**Hugging Face Datasets**: Some datasets are available on Hugging Face, see our [Hugging Face profile](https://huggingface.co/torchmil) for more information.

 ## Available datasets
 - [Processed MIL Dataset](processed_mil_dataset.md)
 - [Toy Dataset](toy_dataset.md)